 - If your vehicle has been booted, officers will release the boot for a $75 fine.

 - If your vehicle has been towed: You will need to contact Maine's Towing & Recovery Service (see information below).
 The current charge for a tow from Maine's is $150.00 plus any storage fees ($25/day outside and $30/day inside) and a 15% fuel surcharge.
 In addition, you will be responsible for any fine(s) Wittenberg Police will charge you from the citation for the violation(s) that caused your car to be towed.

 MAINE'S TOWING & RECOVERY SERVICE

 SPRINGFIELD, OH 45505

-*These rates are not meant to be all-inclusive, and are subject to change.
-If you are checking to see the amount you owe for a parking violation, please contact Student Accounts for an up to date summary of your charges.
+These rates are not meant to be all-inclusive, and are subject to change.
+If you are checking to see the amount you owe for a parking violation, please contact Student Financial Services for an up-to-date summary of your charges.